luontola/territory-bro/docs/guide.md

 You can do minor adjustments to the maps: drag with mouse to move, scroll mouse wheel to zoom, hold `Alt+Shift` while dragging to rotate.
 These adjustments are lost after you leave the page, so do them right before printing the cards.

 Do a test print with one page, and check if the territory cards come out the right size.
 You might need to adjust the print scale in your web browser's or printer's settings.
-If it doesn't allow specifying the scale with an exact percentage, you can first save the page as PDF, and then print the PDF using [Adobe Reader](https://get.adobe.com/reader/).
+(If your web browser doesn't allow specifying the scale with an exact percentage, you can first save the page as a PDF, and then print the PDF using [Adobe Reader](https://get.adobe.com/reader/).)
 Print one page with 100% scale on paper (one A4 sheet fits 2 cards) and measure the distance between the printed crop marks.
 Then measure that what the dimensions of the card should really be, so that it would fit inside your protective plastic cases.
-Calculate the correct scale for printing the cards by dividing those two measures and try printing again.
+Calculate the correct scale for printing the cards by dividing those two measures, and try printing again.

 Print the territory cards with the correct scale on thick paper.
 Cut the cards along the crop marks using a ruler and a sharp knife.
 Optionally cover the cards with adhesive book covering film (best done before cutting them out).